ADC-UMN/site/content/board/_index/intro.md

 Feel free to message us on the discord about our interests, advice for the computer science major, or feedback on our workshops.

 We are accepting applications for new board members.
-If you are interested in being an App Development Instructor, Communications Officer, Events Coordinator, or Assistant Treasurer, please contact us on our [discord](https://www.discord.gg/XCqJEbv)!
+If you are interested in being an App Development Instructor please contact us on our [discord](https://www.discord.gg/XCqJEbv)!